 This course introduces the concepts of federal tax laws and treasury regulations and its application to the income of individuals.
 Practice is given in the preparation of federal tax returns, supplemental forms, and schedules required to be filed by individuals.
 Concepts covered include income realization, property and depreciation, tax deductions and credits, and capital gains and losses.
-Prerequisite: ACCT 110 systems concepts to the accounting process and accounting models.
-The course emphasizes accounting data flows, the tools of designing accounting information systems, the use of computer technology in processing accounting transactions, and knowledge of internal control structures in effective accounting information systems.
 Prerequisite: ACCT 110

-ACCT214 - Accounting Information Systems 3 Credits
+ACCT214 - Accounting Information Systems